 Please note that pollen levels may vary between AirRater and the Canberra Pollen Count and Forecast Service from time to time.
 These differences arise because AirRater measures total pollens and Canberra Pollen Count and Forecast Service measures grass pollen only.

-Pollen also brings the chance of thunderstorm asthma.
+Pollen season also brings the chance of thunderstorm asthma.
 Thunderstorm asthma is a rare event triggered by an uncommon combination of high grass pollen and a specific kind of thunderstorm, causing pollen grains from grasses to be swept up in the wind and carried long distances.
-People with asthma and hay fever are at risk of asthma symptoms, sometimes severe, during a thunderstorm asthma.
+People with asthma and hay fever are at risk of developing symptoms, sometimes severe, during a thunderstorm asthma event.

 If pollen is a problem for you, then thunderstorms in spring and summer may also affect you.
 To reduce the risk of thunderstorm asthma, it is recommended to aim for optimum asthma management year-round.
-This means optimising preventer use during spring thunderstorm season, controlling hay fever, checking pollen levels and avoiding exposure to pollen on these days where possible.
+This means optimising preventer use during spring thunderstorm season, controlling hay fever, checking pollen levels, downloading the AirRater app and avoiding exposure to pollen on these days where possible.